 PHASE 2 – NOMINATION OF CANDIDATES

-Each year, the Management Committee selects at least 15 individuals to be part of the Nominating Committee.
+Each year, the Management Committee selects at least 15 individuals who are aligned with CCMA’s commitment to equity, inclusion, and diversity to be part of the Nominating Committee.

-In January of each year, the Nominating Committee is vested with the responsibility of reviewing the entire Grand List and voting for ten (10) Artists and ten (10) Builders that they deem most deserving of this recognition.
+In March of each year, the Nominating Committee is vested with the responsibility of ensuring equity when reviewing the entire Grand List and voting for ten (10) Artists and ten (10) Builders that they deem most deserving of this recognition.
 The list of ten (10) Artists and ten (10) Builders is called the Candidates List and is put forth to a larger committee called the Hall of Fame Electors Committee (Electors Committee) to select the final inductees (Phase 3).

 PHASE 3 – SELECTION OF INDUCTEES

-The Electors Committee, made up of at least 70 individuals, consists of past Hall of Fame Inductees and industry professionals, appointed by the Management Committee.
-Between February and March of each year, the Electors Committee is vested with the responsibility of reviewing the entire Candidates List, and through a two (2) part voting process, the committee ultimately selects one (1) Artist Inductee and one (1) Builder Inductee.
+The Electors Committee, made up of at least 70 individuals who are aligned with CCMA’s commitment to equity, inclusion, and diversity, consists of past Hall of Fame Inductees and industry professionals, appointed by the Management Committee.
+Between March and May of each year, the Electors Committee is vested with the responsibility of reviewing the entire Candidates List, and through a two (2) part voting process, the committee ultimately selects one (1) Artist Inductee and one (1) Builder Inductee.

-Electors will serve for life as long as they continue to and agree to participate.
-Electors failing to vote for two (2) consecutive years will automatically be considered incapacitated, and their name will be dropped from the committee.
+Electors will serve for life as long as they continue to and agree to participate, and remain aligned to CCMA’s commitment to equity, inclusion, and diversity.
+Electors failing to vote for two (2) consecutive years will automatically be considered disqualified, and their names will be dropped from the committee.
 The Management Committee will consider reinstating these individuals to the Electors Committee upon written request.